Free Consultation: (704) 285-8111Tap to Call This Lawyer

 Fees

 At Fidelity Law Group, we offer free intake consultations.
-If you want a more thorough discussion of your matter, we offer full case evaluations for $150 (100% of your case evaluation fee is applied to your first bill if you engage our services). - Credit Cards Accepted
+If you want a more thorough discussion of your matter, we offer full case evaluations for $150 for 30 minutes and $250 for one hour.

 Jurisdictions Admitted to Practice